DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Categories.md

 # Categories

-On this tab lets assign the created parameters to categories from your model.
+In this tab, you can assign the parameters you have created to categories in your model.

 ## Assign Categories

-Select the parameters checkboxes and click to Assign Categories.
+Select the parameter checkboxes and click Assign Categories.

 ![ParaManager assign categories](../../assets\images\PM-Ct-AssignCategories.gif)